Abdullah9779/WishCraft/README.md

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the Apache License 2.0.
+See the [LICENSE](https://github.com/Abdullah9779/WishCraft/blob/main/LICENSE) file for details.